Context Parametrization with Compositional Adapters: Adapter Compositionality

 \paragraph{Generator additivity error.} The generator’s deviation from additivity is

 \paragraph{Parameter sensitivity.} The student’s logits vary smoothly with respect to adapter parameters, with a Lipschitz constant

 The first two quantities capture the core requirements of compositionality, while the third provides a regularity condition needed for the analysis.
-Assuming $L < \infty$, i.e., Lipschitz continuity of the student with respect to adapter parameters, we obtain the following result. \begin{theorem}[Compositionality Bound] For any contexts $\mathbf{c}_1,\mathbf{c}_2$, and query $\mathbf{q}$, with $\boldsymbol{\phi}_i = G(\mathbf{c}_i)$,
+Assuming $L < \infty$, i.e., Lipschitz continuity of the student with respect to adapter parameters, we obtain the following result. \begin{theorem}[Compositionality Bound] Let $\boldsymbol{\phi} = G(\mathbf{c})$ denote the adapter parameters generated from a context $\mathbf{c}$.
+Let $\epsilon$ denote the teacher--student compositional error, $\eta$ the generator additivity error, and $L$ the sensitivity of the student with respect to adapter parameters.
+Then, for any contexts $\mathbf{c}_1,\mathbf{c}_2$ and query $\mathbf{q}$,

-\end{theorem} See \Cref{app:proof} for the proof.
-The bound decomposes the student--teacher error into two interpretable sources: generator additivity error ($\eta$) and misfit on the concatenated context ($\epsilon([\mathbf{c}_1;\mathbf{c}_2])$).
+\end{theorem} See Appendix~\ref{app:proof} for the proof.
+The bound decomposes the student--teacher error into two interpretable sources: generator additivity error $\eta$ and misfit on the concatenated context $\epsilon([\mathbf{c}_1;\mathbf{c}_2])$.
 The Lipschitz constant $L$ propagates generator errors into the student.
 Thus, perfect compositionality is unattainable in practice, but approximate compositionality is achievable whenever these quantities remain small.